 There are a number of examples when it may be prudent to recast a mortgage.
 Here are a few of the most common examples:

 - Selling a Home: when someone buys a home before selling their existing home.
-Once the previous home sells the net proceeds from the sale – which can be determine from our seller’s net sheet calculator – can be applied to the new mortgage for a recast.
+Once the previous home sells the net proceeds from the sale – which can be determined from our seller’s net sheet calculator – can be applied to the new mortgage for a recast.

 - Retiring: Perhaps someone is retiring and is preparing to live off a fixed income.
 A primo scenario is if they receive a lump sum retirement payout through a golden parachute.
 They can use those proceeds to reduce the mortgage payment obligation via the recast.